The 6 Must Haves Features of an Effective Restaurant Back-End Software Solution

 For a group manager, the ability to spot issues at a group level, and then easily drill down into the data to review performance in individual restaurants is incredibly powerful.

-A tip: It’s easy to end up with too much information displayed on a dashboard, which often results in users mentally filtering out whatever they deem to be least important.
+It’s easy to end up with too much information displayed on a dashboard, which often results in users mentally filtering out whatever they deem to be least important.
 For example, when there are 12 Key Performance Indicators displayed, most users will guess at and focus on the 3 or 4 they believe the boss will ask about next.
 That undermines one of the most powerful functions of a dashboard, which is to make sure that each person knows exactly what the company wants them to focus on, so they can do their part to help the organization hit its goals.